 Tips and Tricks

-- To scale the recipe, follow the instructions on your tea, i.e. 1 tea bag is usually equivalent to 1 serving of tea, and 1 teaspoon of loose leaf is equivalent to 1 serving of tea for most brands.
+- Large Batches - To scale the recipe, use the recipe card to increase the amount of servings.
+Follow the instructions on your tea, i.e. 1 tea bag is usually equivalent to 1 serving of tea, and 1 teaspoon of loose leaf is equivalent to 1 serving of tea for most brands.
+You'll add 1 cup of water per tea bag and adjust the spices to preference.

 Storage Instructions

-Store the chai concentrate in a pitcher with a lid in the refrigerator for up to five days.
+Store the chai concentrate in a pitcher with an airtight lid in the refrigerator for up to five days.
 To extend its shelf life, use 1 teaspoon of citric acid per quart of water.

 It can can also be frozen for up to three months.
 To do this, pour the concentrate into ice cube molds and freeze for 5 hours.
 Once frozen, transfer to a freezer bag.
 When you're ready to use it, you can melt the cubes in a microwave and add hot milk for a hot chai, or pour hot milk over the ice cubes for an iced chai.